Employment

 ABOUT YOU

-The ideal candidate will have successful experience working with early childhood aged children and their families.
-They should be adaptable, collaborative, proactive, personable and warm.
+The ideal candidate will have experience working with elementary-aged children and their families and is committed to supporting students to build their skills, strategies, and metacognitive skills.
+Candidates should be adaptable, collaborative, proactive, personable, and warm.

 WORK SCHEDULE

-Working hours are generally 8:00 AM to 3:30 PM; additional hours may be required in the evenings.
+Working hours are generally 7:30 AM to 3:45 PM; additional hours may be required in the evenings.
+Teachers are expected to attend faculty meetings on Thursdays from 3:45 PM until 5:00 PM.

 QUALIFICATIONS